AverageHelper/resume-schema/README.md

 - [ ] Simplify unit tests.
 Surely there's a way to generate each valid/invalid test case from the existing well-labeled valid/invalid test fixtures!
 - [ ] Build both legacy CJS and modern ESM bundles
 - [ ] Switch to tab indentation [for accessibility](https://www.reddit.com/r/javascript/comments/c8drjo/nobody_talks_about_the_real_reason_to_use_tabs/)
+- [ ] A real actual website!
+Need to work out whether one is even necessary, and what domain name to use.
+We have [jsonresume.average.name](https://jsonresume.average.name) for now, and that simply redirects here.

 I might add more as ideas come to me.
 I plan to open upstream pull requests once in a while.
 I'm not sure all of my changes will make it upstream, but a gal can try!